Skip to content

 The P90X Fitness guide says, “P90X Lean is for those who want a more cardio-based and slightly less intensive program.
 Make no mistake, this is the real deal and no picnic.
 In fact, you may sweat more than in P90X.
 What you sacrifice in overall gains in strength and speed, you’ll make up for with positive changes in lean body mass.”

-The following workout is omitted from P90X Lean: Plyometrics
+The following workouts are omitted from P90X Lean: Plyometrics, Legs and Back

 Remember, even if you’re a total muscle-phobic, instead of doing less reps with heavier weights, you can do more reps with lighter weights.
 And if you’re using resistance bands it works the same way.
 The general philosophy when performing exercises involving weights or bands is that 8 to 10 repetitions will build size, whereas 12 to 15 repetitions will create a slimmer/toned look.
 However, keep in mind that “toning” probably won’t make your muscles look any better than they do now, even if you manage to lose the layer of fat that sits on top of them.